-The device supervisor then downloads the changed layers of your container images, stops the old services, and starts the new ones.
+The device supervisor, using delta updates, then downloads the binary differences between the old and the new images, stops the old services, and starts the new ones.
 You can control the exact sequence by configuring the supervisor to use different update strategies.
-To reduce download time and bandwidth consumption, you can also enable delta updates.
-This tells the supervisor to only download the binary differences between the old and the new images.
 The services themselves can also make use of update locking to block updates from happening during critical times (e.g. a drone that is flying, or an industrial machine that is in the middle of an operation).

 As the downloads proceed, you can watch the progress in the balena dashboard.
 You can click on any device to see more detailed information about the services being downloaded:

 Once your services are up and running, you can use the dashboard to monitor and interact with them.
 Messages from the device supervisor, as well as anything written by your services to

 stderr, will appear in the Logs window, which can be filtered by service.
 Our built-in web terminal allows you to SSH into any running services, as well as the underlying host OS.

 Much of the device, service, and application information provided by the dashboard is managed through the balena API, and can also be viewed and modified using the CLI or the Node.js and Python SDKs.
 Balena has been designed so users can build rich experiences, combining device-level data provided by balena with higher-level application-specific data that lives in other data domains.